xinxin68/scenarios/linux/challenge-pipeline-and-redirection/step2.md

 ```
 ## Requirements

-Use a logical command to create the file and add the text "Hello, World!" to it.
+- Use a logical command to create the file and add the text "Hello, World!" to it.
-Use a redirect command to overwrite the contents of the file with the text "Goodbye, World!".
+- Use a redirect command to overwrite the contents of the file with the text "Goodbye, World!".
-Use a pipeline command to append the text "Nice to see you!" to the end of the file.
+- Use a pipeline command to append the text "Nice to see you!" to the end of the file.

-## Summary

-In this challenge, we have created a script to manipulate files using logical, redirect, and pipeline commands.
-We have also created a shell script to detect whether the user has executed these commands.